 Products in summer:

-Moomin World/Museum, City holiday, "Connecting with nature" products, heritage, café, public sauna, authentic sauna experience in nature at a resort/cottage, gourmet, Finnish design and fashion
+Moomin World/Museum, City holiday, "Connecting with nature" products, heritage, café hopping, public sauna, authentic sauna experience in nature at a resort/cottage, gourmet, Finnish design and fashion

 Products in fall: